OPM/ResInsight/docs/CaseGroupsAndStatistics.md

 After creating a grid case group, an empty **Statistics Case** is created for you in the **Derived Statistics** folder of the **Grid Case Group**.

 ### Setting up and Calculate
-The properties of an uncalculated and a calculated  **Statistics Case** is shown below:
+The properties of non-calculated and calculated **Statistics Case** is shown below:

 ![]({{ site.baseurl }}/images/StatisticsCaseProperties.png)  ![]({{ site.baseurl }}/images/StatisticsCasePropertiesCalculated.png)